TinyMission/kara/README.md

 * Support for different Javascript wrappers (Coffeescript, TypeScript, Dart, etc.)
 * A database integration library.
 There are plenty of good ORM's for the JVM, and while there's a chance that Kotlin could be used to do some interesting things with mapping databases, this can be developed independently of Kara

+### Philosophy

+Kara is not intended to be everything to ever one.
+There are slews of excellent web frameworks out there that meet a wide range of needs for developers.
+If you're looking for something that lets you use a dynamic language with really simple syntax, or use proper HTML markup that a designer can edit, you'd be better served by something like Rails or Django.

+Kara's specific goal is to make a web framework that focuses on developer productivity while maintaining a safe yet powerful syntax for defining markup.
+The HTML view DSL is more concise than most markup languages used today, yet maintains strong type safety to help avoid common pitfalls that you'd experince in dynamic languages.
+Plus, Kotlin is an excellent language to develop with - letting you easily express complex ideas through simple code that leverages the power of the JVM.

 ## Installation